lwoluke/usd-automated-testing/README.md

 ---

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests to enhance the functionality.
+When contributing, ensure you follow the project's coding style.
+Submit PRs with detailed descriptions of changes.

 ## Acknowledgments
 - [Pixar Universal Scene Description](https://github.com/PixarAnimationStudios/USD)